Educational Content

 • Make sure that your meals contain all the ingredients of a healthy dish.

-• Make sure to eat a Suhoor meal which contains the necessary materials that provide energy during fasting, such as whole grain bread, dried fruits, unsalted nuts, with milk or yogurt.
+• Make sure to eat a Suhoor meal that contains the necessary materials that provide energy during fasting, such as whole grain bread, fresh fruits, unsalted nuts, with milk or yogurt.

-• To avoid heartburn, stay away from foods that contain a high percentage of fats, salts, and spices such as fried foods, pickles, cheese and fast food.
+• To avoid heartburn, stay away from foods that contain a high percentage of fats, salts, and spices such as fried foods, pickles, cheese, and fast food.
 Eat breakfast in stages and slowly.
 It is preferable to prepare the stomach with dates and water before starting the main meal.
-Divide your meals into four or five meals.
-Avoid lying down immediately after eating.
+Divide your meals into four or five meals and avoid lying down immediately after eating.

 • Reduce drinking stimulants.